dfelinto/blender-manual/manual/render/shader_nodes/osl.rst

 ``particle:angular_velocity``
    Angular velocity of the particle.

+.. _render-shader-nodes-osl-trace:

 Trace
 =====

+:guilabel:`CPU Only`

 We support the ``trace(point pos, vector dir, ...)`` function, to trace rays from the OSL shader.
 The "shade" parameter is not supported currently, but attributes can be retrieved from the object that was hit using the ``getmessage("trace", ..)`` function.
 See the OSL specification for details on how to use this.

 This function cannot be used instead of lighting;
 the main purpose is to allow shaders to "probe" nearby geometry,